patthehuman/cointracker-backend/README.md

 A backend API system that integrates with the blockchain.info API.
 Built using Node.js and backed by MongoDB.
 The system also integrates with RabbitMQ.

+## Assumptions

+How do we draw conclusions from ambiguity?
+This project highlights multiple ways to successfully finish, giving the interviewee an option to choose the final outcome.
+In this project I decided to go with a backend system which interfaces with Blockchain.info APIs.
+The backend system is complete with ability to add a Bitcoin address, Delete a bitcoin address, retrieve details on a bitcoin address, list all addresses in the database, and fetch transactions associated with an address.

+The majority of the system works through CRUD operations, however synchronizing transactions uses a messaging queue to determine new transactions, and synchronize in a background queue.
+The purpose for using a queue for this task is to allow potential clients to interface with the endpoints without delay.
+This use case works great for addresses with many transactions.

+I chose a simple Nodejs + MongoDB implementation, however, in a production environment I would potentially go for a more robust solution with a relational database such as Postgres and Golang.

+The data models in the project mirror the Blockchain.info api responses, except for returning transactions with the /address/{address} endpoint.

 ## Limitations

-- The Blockchain.info API appears to have rate limits relating to limit and offset queries for transactions.
-There is a 5 second sleep between API calls during transaction sync, however, you may run into this issue during testing.
+- The Blockchain.info API appears to have rate limits relating to the transactions endpoint.
+I added a 10 second sleep between API calls during transaction sync, however, you may not run into this issue during testing.
 - Blockchair.com API appears to be a paid service model.

 ## Features